 On the basis of continuous assessment and a final test focused on verification of fundamental information and communication literacy of students.
 The students who are holders of ECDL Certificate (all 7 modules) will be considered to have completed this course in full extent and will be given mark "A" - Excellent.

-To enhance the level and to standardise the information and communication literacy of students to the level acceptable within the EU countries (ECDL standards level).
+To enhance the level and to standardise the information and communication literacy of students to the ECDL standards level.